kaizacorp/allenbot/README.md

 TODO:

-- ~~placeholder text for search to prompt user~~
-- links to The Library of Allenxandira YouTube, relevant github repos
+- footer with links to The Library of Allenxandira YouTube, relevant github repos, credit to Evie for gifs
-- ~~filter/search on submit or after delay~~
-- ~~display gifs in responsive mosiac~~
-- request all gifs via allenxandria-gif-api
-- random gifs for initial page [implemented in backend]
-- infinite scroll
 - gifs as links to gif-specific pages to show tags
 - 'copy link' button

+- request all gifs via allenxandria-gif-api *
+- infinite scroll *
+- random gifs for initial page *
-- option to sort by most recent [implemented in backend]
+- option to sort by most recent *
-- option to sort by most popular [implemented in backend]
+- option to sort by most popular *

+* = implemented in backend, waiting on API updates/deployment